10 Important Auto Industry Trends (2023-2025)

 Growth of the Automotive Parts Market.

-And it’s expected that this space will achieve roughly $723 billion in sales in 2021.
+And it’s this space achieved roughly $723 billion in sales in 2021.

 Now, 94% of consumers check the manufacturer’s website for product information before purchasing a part.

-In addition, the auto parts eCommerce industry is projected to be worth $12 billion in 2021 and $19 billion in 2022.
+In addition, the auto parts ecommerce industry is worth an estimated $19 billion.

 Even as new auto sales fell in 2020, light truck sales grew.